 If you are suffering from an abscess, come to Columbia Clinic Urgent Care where our providers will provide comprehensive treatment.
-For more information, please call us or request an appointment online.
-We have convenient locations to serve you in 82nd Avenue Portland OR, Division St Portland OR, Mall 205 Portland OR, Clackamas Happy Valley OR, and Tigard OR.
+For more information, please contact us or request an appointment online.
+We have convenient locations to serve you at 82nd Avenue Tibbetts St Portland, Mall 205 Washington St Portland, Division St Portland, Tibbetts Street Portland OR and Tigard, OR.

 Table of Contents:

 An abscess is a pus-filled lesion that develops when an infection causes the body to wall off the affected area.
 It can occur anywhere on the body, but is most commonly found on the skin, in the mouth, or around the anal region.
 Abscesses can be very painful, and if left untreated, can lead to serious complications such as sepsis, a blood infection that can result in organ damage or death.
 Fortunately, when abscesses are treated, they typically go away within a few days, and treatment often does not take very long.